 The Krishnan group is an experimental group focused on the structural, magnetic, optical and transport properties of colloidal inorganic nanostructures, hybrid materials, thin ﬁlms and lithographically patterned heterostructures.
 Our research occurs at the bio-nano-medical, magneto-electronic, and nano-energy interfaces.

-Jour.
 Appl.
 Phys.
-115, 17E502 (2014)
+Lett.105, 183102 (2014)

-Michael Gould, Russell Barbour, Nicole Thomas, Hamed Arami, Kannan M. Krishnan, Kai-Mei Fu, “Room-temperature detection of single 20 nm super-paramagnetic nanoparticles with an imaging magnetometer.”
+Michael Gould, Russell Barbour, Nicole Thomas, Hamed Arami, Kannan M. Krishnan, and Kai-Mei Fu, “Room-temperature detection of single 20 nm super-paramagnetic nanoparticles with an imaging magnetometer.”

 Kannan M. Krishnan, “Biomedical Nanomagnetics: a spin through new possibilities in imaging, diagnostics and therapy”

 Y. Bao, T. Wen, A.C.
 Samia, A.P.
 Khandhar, and Kannan M. Krishnan, “Magnetic nanoparticles: Materials engineering and emerging applications in lithography and biomedicine”

 Hamed Arami, Amit Khandhar, Denny Liggitt and Kannan M. Krishnan, “In vivo delivery, pharmacokinetics, biodistribution, and toxicity of iron oxide nanoparticles”

 Wei Zhang and Kannan M. Krishnan, “Epitaxial patterning of thin films: Conventional lithographies and beyond”

 Jour.
 Micromech. & Microeng.
 24, 093001 (2014)